-The cross was mostly likely erected between the time that the Franciscans occupied the site and before the architectural sculptures of the current complex.
+The cross was most likely erected between the time that the Franciscans occupied the site and before the architectural sculptures of the current complex.

 The cross is decorated with plants, flowers and flames at the top (which allude to the Passion of Christ) all sculpted into the stone.

-At the foot of the stone cross is a Madonna figures who has been identified as the Virgin of Sorrows and even associated with the goddess Coatlicue.
-At the feet of this Virgin is a weathered stone skull and a serpent, and in her breast is imbedded a dark stone disk.
+At the foot of the stone, cross is a Madonna figures who have been identified as the Virgin of Sorrows and even associated with the goddess Coatlicue.
+At the feet of this Virgin is a weathered stone skull and a serpent, and in her breast is embedded a dark stone disk.

 This follows the Aztec tradition of placing jades or other precious stones in their statues to symbolize the soul.